soffes/blog/published/2008-02-13-the-idisk-sucks/the-idisk-sucks.markdown

 ---
-title: The iDisk Sucks
+tags:
-categories: apple
+- apple
 ---

+# The iDisk Sucks

 So I bought .mac in January when I started at LifeChurch.tv because I got an iMac at work.
 I figured getting .mac would simplify syncing all of my data across my two computers.